Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Python/README.md

   * Sending control commands to Crazyflie at 100Hz via `cf.commander.send_setpoint()`
   * Handling startup signals, battery voltage monitoring, emergency landing, and cleanup

+* `user_guide/`

+  A dedicated folder providing usage instructions and documentation for the Python control system.
+It includes:

+  * Step-by-step usage guide for running the system
+  * Troubleshooting common connection and flight issues
+  * Function explanations and customization tips
+  * Data flow diagrams and log examples

 * `control_reference.md`

   A reference document summarizing key Python functions and links to relevant **Crazyflie libraries** and control examples.
 It provides guidance on using:

   * MotionCommander / PositionHlCommander
   * Logging and real-time data retrieval